 5. The ARC Park

-This is the best playground I have yet to see.
+This is the best playground I have yet to see since my husband took the kids while I was at Wings for Autism.
 I have only been spending my days at the playground for the past three years but I would come to Richmond, solely for this park.

 The ARC Park is made for kids of all ages and all abilities, keeping special needs kids in mind.
 While the park has three playgrounds altogether a toddler area, school-aged area, and all age area.
 My son especially loved the treehouse that is also handicap accessible.

 This playground included a sensory wall, multitude of swings, tunnels, musical areas, tire swing, areas to engage the senses, long ramps, water station, and walking areas.
 The park also has bathrooms with adult size changing stations, wheelchair charging area, and even a misting station for hot days.